Recent Stories

 American tenor Charles Castronovo performs a bit of Weber’s Der Freischütz ahead of the opportunity to hear Berlioz‘s take on the score at Carnegie Hall next week.

-On this day in 1948, the San Francisco Opera opened its season with a performance of Aida in Seattle.
-Featured were Stella Roman,
+On this day in 2003 the Metropolitan Opera opened its season with a revival of La traviata featuring Renée Fleming.

 Talk of the Town